Courseware Development

-An overview of our proven, step-by-step approach used to develop courseware can be viewed here:
+An overview of our proven, step-by-step approach used to develop courseware can be viewed here (click on the download button on the Dropbox toolbar—no need to set up an account):

 Learning can be fun and engaging

-Now, courseware needs to be available how students want to learn: online, live classroom, or a combination of the two.
+Now, courseware must be accessible in the ways students prefer to learn: online, live classroom, or a combination of the two.
 Online, self-paced courseware should always contain a combination of workbooks, presentations, demonstrations, downloadable material, and recorded videos.

 The secret is the upfront planning.
 Identifying common components (templates, sounds, video libraries, …) saves time and gives courseware a consistent look.
 If you want a great guide on planning courseware, consider reading every page of Tim Slade’s excellent The E-Learning Designer’s Handbook.
-(He has some great free videos, too!)
+(He posts some great free Youtube videos on eLearning, too!)

 Voiceovers and recordings